My last blog entry discussed the heart-breaking act of PowerPoint suckery — of ignoring effect in favor of density of information.

 Yeah, well: that didn’t last long.
 This was a live-action version of all the mistakes people make in PowerPoint.

 This should have been a rally.
 There should have been music.
-The speakers should have used hand-held microphones and interacted with the crowd.
+The speakers should have moved around and interacted with the crowd.
 Statistics should have been few and stunning, rather than plentiful and banal.
-(That’s what you have hand-outs for.)
+(That’s what hand-outs are for.)

 Politicians are always going to be risk-averse.
-But this was horrible, and the PowerPoints were horrible, and I’m guessing if I turn on my TV that will be horrible, too.
+They’re going to stay in their comfort zones.
+But this was horrible, and the PowerPoints were horrible, and I’m guessing if I turn on my TV the coverage of the event will be horrible, too.
 It’s as if, in moving toward a data-driven society, we’re forgetting the power of passion, of advocacy, of exciting people to action — whether that action is putting pressure on a reticent Senator, investing in a risky start-up, or trying a new product.
 It’s like we’re afraid to talk loudly and in definite terms, preferring the comfort of numbers and the cold logic of cold logic.

-It’s a hell of a thing to take people who care so deeply about something they’ll go out on a cold, rainy Sunday afternoon and turn them into a room with all the energy of people waiting in line at the DMV.
+It’s a hell of a thing to take people who care so deeply about something they’ll go out on a cold, rainy Sunday afternoon and turn them into a room with all the energy of a line at the DMV.
 It’s a lot of power to give away for lack of imagination.
 Maybe it’s time to rethink the whole thing.